sky-uk/supercell/README.md

 To generate your width classes (e.g. `.u-width-1/2`) you need to call the `widths()` mixin in your project, passing in the number of columns you would like to create.
-To create a 12 column grid system, simply call the mixin like
+To create a 12 column layout system, simply call the mixin like
 so:

 ```SCSS
 @include widths(12);
 ```

-To generate a 12 and a 16 column grid system, call the mixin like so:
+To generate a 12 and a 16 column layout system, call the mixin like so:

 ```SCSS
 @include widths(12 16);
 ```

-To generate a 3, a 4, and an 8 column grid system, call the mixin like so:
+To generate a 3, a 4, and an 8 column layout system, call the mixin like so:

 ```SCSS
 @include widths(3 4 8);